Parent-Child Program

 WSP and our Parent-Child Program welcome families of all identities and backgrounds with open arms and hearts.

-For the Winter/Spring 2023-24 session, the WSP Parent-Child Program has three components serving families with children 0-3 years:
+For the Fall/Winter 2024 session, the WSP Parent-Child Program has three components serving families with children 0-3 years:

 Warm Beginnings and Mornings Together classes are held indoors on our Los Altos campus.
 Nature and Nurture Family Connections will take place outdoors at various locations in the area which are communicated to registered families before the first class.